jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-fontify-code-blocks-natively`

-:   When non-nil, fontify code in code blocks using the native major
+:   Boolean, default: `nil`.

-    mode (default: `nil`).
+    When non-`nil`, fontify code in code blocks using the native major mode.
 This only works for fenced code blocks where the language is specified and where Markdown Mode can automatically determine the appropriate mode to use.

 Additionally, if you have the [`edit-indirect`][ei] package installed Markdown Mode can open code blocks for editing in an "indirect" buffer